HaigEmirzian/Crypto_Transactions/README.md

 /*

-First project in Solidity and first time coding smart contracts
+My first project in Solidity and first time coding smart contracts

 The folder in this repositiory contains two of the most basic forms of currency exchange developed as smart contracts: deposit and withdrawal